JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 * Expressed as a number of bits, which indicates how many bits of the address are reserved for the network prefix
 * The first three quartet

 ## Subnet ID

 The subnet ID in an IPv6 address identifies a specific subnet within a network

 * Two subnets within the same network cannot have the same IPv6 network address and client ID combination
 * The fourth quartet

-## Interface Identifier (Client ID)
+## Client ID (Interface Identifier)

+The Client ID uniquely identifies a device within a network

-The Interface ID, also know as the host portion, typically consists of the last 64 bits of the IPv6 address
+* Typically consists of the last 64 bits of the IPv6 address

-* Uniquely identifies a device within its network
 * The last four quartets

 ### Extended Unique Identifier

+* Allows a host to assign itself a unique 64-bit IPv6 interface identifier by converting its 48-bit MAC address into a 64-bit interface identifier by dividing it in half, inserting **FFFE** in the middle, and then invert the seventh bit

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)